build-on-aws/content/posts/amazon-bedrock-custom-langchain-agent/index.md

     external_python_libraries: List[str],
 ) -> str:
     """
-    Creates a deploys a Lambda Function, based on what the customer requested.
-Returns the name of the created lambda function
+    Creates and deploys a Lambda Function, based on what the customer requested.
+Returns the name of the created Lambda function
     """

-    print("Creating lambda function")
+    print("Creating Lambda function")

     # !!!
 HARD CODED !!!
     runtime = "python3.9"